ROOFS: RObust biOmarker Feature Selection: Results

-Overall, most benchmarked methods achieved optimism-corrected AUC values comparable to standard LASSO, although several approaches, predominantly statistical filters, showed modest improvements.
-However, more than half of the methods demonstrated higher stability than LASSO, supporting the idea that it is possible to select features more consistently while maintaining similar predictive performance \cite{Nogueira_2018}.
-Across all methods, the association between stability and AUC was weak (Spearman’s $r = 0.32$, $p = 0.044$).
-The least stable approaches tended to perform poorly, but high stability did not necessarily translate into top predictive performances.
+Overall, most benchmarked methods achieved optimism-corrected AUC values comparable to LASSO, with statistical filters and wrappers showing modest improvements and information-theory filters performing worse.
+However, several methods with stronger predictive performance also demonstrated higher stability than LASSO, supporting the idea that it is possible to select features more consistently while maintaining similar predictive performance \cite{Nogueira_2018}.
+Across all methods, stability and AUC showed a weak negative association (Spearman's $r = -0.304$, $p = 0.158$), explained by the poor performance of stable information-theoretic methods.
+Excluding CIFE, CMIM, DISR, and JMI shifted the association to zero ($r = 0.06$).